Blog Post Mark Segal Jun 24, 2024

 I Was There in 1969: Why a Stonewall Visitor Center Matters

 Mark Segal was 18 and had freshly arrived in New York City in 1969, just in time to participate in a watershed moment in LGBTQ history.
-Here, he recounts his role in the Stonewall uprising and why NPCA’s work to establish the national monument and open a visitor center continues the path for equality.
+Here, he recounts his role in the Stonewall uprising and explains why NPCA’s work to establish the national monument and open a visitor center continues the path for equality.

 Stonewall changed the path of my life, and a new visitor center has changed the way I look back at those 55 years now.
 For most people, stepping through the doors of the Stonewall National Monument Visitor Center will be like stepping into history.
 For me, it’s stepping back to my youth.
 Thanks to Diana Rodriguez of Pride Live, the National Parks Conservation Association and others who led the charge to designate a national park at Stonewall and envisioned the visitor center, the LGBTQ community now has a place to visit and appreciate the site and the people who ignited a spark that started us on the road to equality.